shaik1002/biggitlabbomb/doc/development/database/batched_background_migrations.md

 - Patroni apdex SLI dropping below the SLO.
 - WAL rate crossing the threshold.

-There is an ongoing effort to add more indicators to further enhance the database health check framework.
+It's an ongoing effort to add more indicators to further enhance the database health check framework.
 For more details, see [epic 7594](https://gitlab.com/groups/gitlab-org/-/epics/7594).